-Slow Cooked Chuck Steak Ragu loaded with Vegetables and served on a Pumpkin Gnocchi
+Slow Cooked Chuck Steak Ragu with Vegetables and Pumpkin Gnocchi

 Winter is all about slowing it down.
 Slow cooking is great for hands off time in the kitchen and letting the slow cooker do the work for you.
 If there is any kitchen investment one should make, a slow cooker can really help busy people with busy lives eat well, more consistently.
 Slow cooked meats are gentle on our digestion, easier to absorb nutrients and perfect for anyone really, but beneficial for people who suffer from any digestive issues or disorders.